-- (1) Effective November 1, 2018, Mr. Veillet receives a fixed annual remuneration of €250,000 payable over 12 months. - (2) Mr. Veillet was entitled to receive variable annual remuneration of up to €75,000 for the year ended December 31, 2018, based on satisfaction of the following annual targets: (i) finalization of patient recruitment for the SARA-INT clinical program before the end of fiscal year 2018, (ii) recruitment of the first patient for the MYODA clinical program before the end of fiscal year 2018, (iii) obtaining the results for the MACA-Phase clinical program by the end of fiscal year 2018, and (iv) securing a financing of at least €30,000,000 through the issuance of shares or bonds, a Nasdaq listing or any other financing before the end of fiscal year 2018.
-Based on partial satisfaction of these targets, the Compensation and Governance Committee determined that Mr. Veillet was entitled to receive €45,000, which amount was paid to him in March 2019. - (3) Mr. Veillet benefits from a "GSC" private unemployment insurance policy.
+(2) Mr. Veillet was entitled to receive variable annual remuneration of up to €75,000 for the year ended December 31, 2019, based on satisfaction of the following annual targets:

+- (i) finalization of patient recruitment for the SARA-INT clinical program before the end of fiscal year 2019, (ii) recruitment of the first patient for the MYODA clinical program before the end of fiscal year 2019, (iii) obtaining the results for the MACA-Phase clinical program by the end of fiscal year 2019, and (iv) securing a financing of at least €20,000,000 through the issuance of shares or bonds, a Nasdaq listing or any other financing before the end of fiscal year 2019.
+Based on partial satisfaction of these targets, the Compensation and Governance Committee determined that Mr. Veillet was entitled to receive €30,000, which amount was paid to him in July 2020. - (3) Mr. Veillet benefits from a "GSC" private unemployment insurance policy.
 In France, directors and officers do not have employee status and are not covered by the legal unemployment regime.
 "GSC" enables directors and officers to receive income in the event of unemployment.